Security OU – Security Tooling account

 Amazon Detective

-Detective also ingests findings that are detected by Amazon GuardDuty.
+Detective also ingests findings that are detected by Amazon GuardDuty, including threats that are detected by GuardDuty Runtime Monitoring.
 When an account enables Detective, it becomes the administrator account for the behavior graph.
 Before you try to enable Detective, make sure that your account has been enrolled in GuardDuty for at least 48 hours.
 If you do not meet this requirement, you cannot enable Detective.

-Detective automatically groups multiple findings related to a single security compromise event into finding groups.
+Detective automatically groups multiple findings that are related to a single security compromise event into finding groups.
 Threat actors typically perform a sequence of actions that lead to multiple security findings spread across time and resources.
 Therefore, finding groups should be the starting point for investigations that involve multiple entities and findings.
-This helps reduce the triage time and supports more comprehensive security investigations.
+Detective also provides finding group summaries by using generative AI that automatically analyzes finding groups and provides insights in natural language to help you accelerate security investigations.

 Detective integrates with AWS Organizations.
 The Org Management account delegates a member account as the Detective administrator account.
 In the AWS SRA, this is the Security Tooling account.
 The Detective administrator account has the ability to automatically enable all current member accounts in the organization as detective member accounts, and also add new member accounts as they get added to the AWS organization.
 Detective administrator accounts also have the ability to invite member accounts that currently do not reside in the AWS organization, but are within the same Region, to contribute their data to the primary account's behavior graph.
 When a member account accepts the invitation and is enabled, Detective begins to ingest and extract the member account's data into that behavior graph.